jesse-stewart/synthwave-vscode/CONTRIBUTING.md

-# Contributing to SynthWave '84
+# Contributing to SynthWave '84 Custom
 So, you'd like to contribute to Synthwave '84?
 Awesome!

 However, before you make your changes, please get in touch to make the project owner aware of what you're proposing.
 The best way to do this is to raise an issue clearly detailing the change(s) you wish to make.